Dan Henderson, Associate Dean: Enterprise, London College of Fashion, University of the Arts London

 Head of Enterprise and Entrepreneurship, University of Huddersfield

-Now leading a team of business advisors, the Enterprise Team sits in The Duke of York Young Entrepreneur Centre and feeds into the University’s clear commitment to support the development of enterprising graduates; a commitment reflected in the University’s THE Entrepreneurial University of the Year and a Queen’s Award for Enterprise.
+Now leading a team of business advisors, the Enterprise Team is located within the 3M Buckley Innovation Centre and feeds into the University’s clear commitment to support the development of enterprising global graduates; a commitment reflected in the University’s THE Entrepreneurial University of the Year and a Queen’s Award for Enterprise.

 Philip’s particular special interest area of enterprise is Social Enterprise (SE), and having founded an externally facing SE Consultancy Unit in 2013, they operate to the ethos of an SE, utilising profits to enhance SE support to our own students and graduates.
 The model is supported by his Doctor of Enterprise research to establish a set of guidelines to move towards a sector-informed start-up support provision for social entrepreneurs.
 Philip has been an EEUK Board member since September 2016 and also Chairs the Graduate Entrepreneurship Network.